Hurricane Preparedness: What Are The Essential Things To Prepare

 Stay Safe

-Do not wade in floodwaters containing dangerous debris like broken glass, metal, dead animals, sewage, gasoline, oil, and downed power lines.
+Do not wade in floodwaters containing dangerous debris, such as broken glass, metal, dead animals, sewage, gasoline, oil, and downed power lines.

 Do not enter a building until it has been inspected for damage to the electrical system, gas lines, septic systems, and water lines or wells.
-Wear appropriate protective equipment such as gloves, safety glasses, rubber boots, and masks to protect you from debris and airborne particles, e.g., mold and dust.
+Wear appropriate protective equipment, such as gloves, safety glasses, rubber boots, and masks, to protect yourself from debris and airborne particles, such as mold and dust.

-Do not use electrical equipment if it is wet or if you are standing in water.
-Protect your pet following a hurricane.
+Do not use electrical equipment that is wet or standing in water.
+Also, protect your pet after a hurricane.

 Stay Healthy